-Business tax receipts, excluding PTET, are estimated at \$9.8 billion in FY 2023, an increase of \$1.3 billion (15.1 percent) from FY 2022.
+Business tax receipts, excluding PTET, are estimated at \$9.9 billion in FY 2023, an increase of \$1.4 billion (16.2 percent) from FY 2022.
 The increase is primarily attributable to an increase in Corporate Franchise Tax (CFT) gross receipts due to the temporary increase in the business income and capital base rates enacted in FY 2022.

-Other tax receipts, including transfers after payment of debt service on Clean Water/Clean Air (CW/CA) Bonds, are expected to total \$2.5 billion in FY 2023, a decrease of \$357 million from FY 2022.
+Other tax receipts, including transfers after payment of debt service on Clean Water/Clean Air (CW/CA) Bonds, are expected to total \$2.8 billion in FY 2023, a decrease of \$47 million from FY 2022.
 This is primarily due to a decline in the real estate transfer tax due to a leveling off following several record-high monthly collections amounts in FY 2022.

-Miscellaneous receipts are projected to decline by \$557 million from FY 2022 driven by lower projected abandoned property, license fees and reimbursements in FY 2023.
+Miscellaneous receipts are projected to decline by \$130 million from FY 2022 driven by lower projected abandoned property, license fees and reimbursements in FY 2023.
 The State used \$4.5 billion from ARP recovery aid in FY 2022 and plans to use another \$2.4 billion from ARP recovery aid in FY 2023.
-Non-tax transfers in FY 2023 includes a transaction risk reserve that offsets total projected transfers from other funds to provide a hedge against shortfalls.
-Excluding the risk reserves, total non-tax transfers are estimated at \$3.6 billion in FY 2023, a decrease of \$608 million from FY 2022.
-The change is mainly attributable to the large Tribal State Compact Funds receipt in FY 2022.
+Non-tax transfers in FY 2023 includes a transaction risk reserve that offsets total projected transfers from other funds.
+This reserve has been increased by \$2.1 billion in FY 2023 to hedge against risks to receipts that may materialize later in the fiscal year or in FY 2024.
+The transaction risk reserve totals \$4.1 billion in FY 2023 exceeding the \$3.6 billion in other non-tax transfers by \$430 million.
+Non-tax transfers, excluding the risk reserve, are projected to decline by \$608 million from FY 2022 due to the transfer of a large Tribal State Compact Fund receipt in FY 2022.